-9 Admission Appeal
+10 Admission Appeal

-If we do not offer a child a place at this school, it is because to do so would prejudice the education of other children by allowing the numbers of children in the school increase too much (there is Over Subscription)

-If parents wish to appeal against a decision to refuse entry, they can do so by applying to the school or the Local Authority.
-An independent appeals panel then meets to consider all appeals by parents who have been refused a place at our school and who wish to appeal against this decision.
-An appeals panel's decision is binding for all parties concerned.

-If the appeals panel decides that we should admit a child to our school, then we will accept this and continue to do all we can to provide the best education for all the children at our school.
+- 10.1 If we do not offer a child a place at this school, it is because to do so would prejudice the education of other children by allowing the numbers of children in the school to increase too much (there is Over Subscription). - 10.2 If parents wish to appeal against a decision to refuse entry, they can do so by applying to the school or the Local Authority.
+An independent appeals panel, organised by the school, then meets to consider all appeals by parents who have been refused a place at our school and who wish to appeal against this decision.
+An appeals panel's decision is binding for all parties concerned. - 10.3 If the appeals panel decides that we should admit a child to our school, then we will accept this and continue to do all we can to provide the best education for all the children at our school.

-10 The Standard Number
+11 The Standard Number

-Kelvin Hall School has an agreed admission number of 320 pupils for Years 7 - 11 in 2023-2024.
+Kelvin Hall School has an agreed admission number of 320 pupils for Years 7 - 11 in 2025-2026.
 Pupils will not be admitted above the Published Admission Number unless exceptional circumstances apply.

-11 Public Sector Equality Duty
+12 Public Sector Equality Duty

-The Equality Act 2010 replaced and unified all existing equality legislation such as the Race Relations Act, Disability Discrimination Act and Sex Discrimination Act.
+- 12.1 The Equality Act 2010 replaced and unified all existing equality legislation such as the Race Relations Act, Disability Discrimination Act and Sex Discrimination Act.
 It aims to ensure that people have equality of opportunity in accessing and experiencing public services.
-Schools when carrying out their day to day work should have regard to the following:

-- eliminating discrimination

-- advancing equality of opportunity and

-- foster good relations across all characteristics

-Schools cannot unlawfully discriminate against pupils because of their disability, gender, race, religion or belief, sex and sexual orientation.
+Schools when carrying out their day to day work should have regard to the following: - eliminating discrimination; - advancing equality of opportunity and; - foster good relations across all characteristics. - 12.2 Schools cannot unlawfully discriminate against pupils because of their disability, gender, race, religion or belief, sex and sexual orientation.
 Protection is now extended to pupils who are pregnant or undergoing gender reassignment.
-This means it is now unlawful to discriminate against a transgender pupil or a pupil who is pregnant or recently had a baby.

-This policy was reviewed and updated with reference to this duty.
+This means it is now unlawful to discriminate against a transgender pupil or a pupil who is pregnant or recently had a baby. - 12.3 This policy was reviewed and updated with reference to this duty.
 The author/s of this document considered this policy in the light of these requirements to ensure that Kelvin Hall School adheres to these statutory regulations.

-12 Person Responsible
+13 Person Responsible

-Updated Autumn 1 2021 NAME OF PERSON RESPONSIBLE: Head of School Next Admission Policy (by year) to be reviewed Autumn 2022
+Updated Autumn 1 2023

+NAME OF PERSON RESPONSIBLE: Head of School

+Next Admission Policy (by year) to be reviewed Autumn 2024